 A popular straightener feature is a 360-degree swivel cord, which helps keep the straightener cord out of your way as much as possible while you style your hair.
 Additionally, a long cord lets you have more freedom of movement while you straighten your hair, so you aren’t tethered to an outlet.

 Features & Accessories: Extra Niceties

-There are also a few smaller yet still convenient features to consider in looking for a straightener.
-Some have the option for dual voltage, making it compatible with international electric outlets.
+There are a few convenience features to consider while looking for a straightener.
+Some of the flat irons in this review are dual-voltage hair straighteners, so they are compatible with international electric outlets.
 Some also include a travel bag to protect the device as you travel.
-A few flat irons come with a thin heat glove, which you can wear as you straighten your hair so you don’t burn your hand, and others come with a tiny vial of argon oil or a similar additive which can help make your locks look healthy and shiny.
+A few flat irons come with a thin heat glove, which you can wear as you straighten your hair so you don’t burn your hand, and others come with a tiny vial of argon oil or a similar additive that can help make your locks look healthy and shiny.
 None of these are essential for straightening, but they make nice extras.